Kia ProCeed Review 2025: Price, specs & boot space

 We'll keep this short, as there's only one engine option when new.
 If you look on the used market you'll find the ProCeed GT, which offers a bit more power and an ever so slightly more enjoyable driving experience.
 It's hardly fast and exciting, though.

-On a more rational standpoint the 1.5-litre engine does at least offer decent economy and refined cruising.
-In terms of trim levels, you'll only get the ProCeed in GT-Line trim anyway nowadays.
+On a more rational standpoint the 1.5-litre engine in the new versions does at least offer decent economy and refined cruising.
+In terms of trim levels, you'll only get the ProCeed in GT-Line with the manual gearbox or the GT-Line S with the auto.

 Really, the main competitors for the ProCeed are style-focused mainstream estates such as the SEAT Leon estate and Peugeot 308 SW.
 Neither are perhaps quite as striking as the Kia, but they do offer similar driving experiences and a more modern feel inside.